leomeyer/OPDI/code/c/configs/opdid/doc/index.md

 There are two main functions that port errors have:

  - Signal the user (on a user interface) that something is not working as expected
  - Tell dependent ports that something is wrong

-The user interfaces support port errors by displaying an error symbol, hiding the port's value (because it is not available) and perhaps displaying an error message.
+The user interfaces indicate port errors by displaying an error symbol, hiding the port's value (because it is not available) and perhaps displaying an error message.
 If ports access the values of a port that has an error the reaction depends on the port's implementation or sometimes configuration.
 There are a variety of options:

  - Ignore the error and pretend that all is well
  - Use a default value for calculations instead of the port's "real" value
  - Enter an error state as well
  - Output diagnostic information

 How a port reacts to other ports' errors is specified in the port's documentation.